 The following questions are addressed in current and recent projects:

 1) How important is dispersal of bacterial cells for bacterial community composition and functioning?
 Can massive dispersal of cells (mass effects) over shadow environmental steering factors for community composition?
-Are other dispersal processes, such as the build-up of seed banks of importance for diversity?
 Is the sequence of dispersal of importance due to so called priority and monopolization effects?
+What about stochastic processes such as drift?
 Does the importance of these factors differ over season, among lakes of different types and among organism groups?
-What are the consequences of dispersal for the functioning of bacterial communities?
+What are the consequences of dispersal and community assembly for the functioning of microbial communities?

 Further, this research aims to increase our understanding of the role of microorganisms in ecosystems, where they play central roles in for instance carbon cycling.
 Thus, my research deals with the small players with global impact.